With the increase in record numbers of severe thunderstorms and weather-related damage, the 2020 thunderstorm season in

 How to Spot Hail Damage: Roof Inspection Guide

 Identifying hail destruction in your surroundings is pretty straightforward and obvious.
 However, roof damage can be harder to spot and not always the most visible, since it may not be seen from just looking at the roof from the ground up.

-Don’t wait until your roof deterioration becomes obvious and you see water damage inside the home to get a roof repair.
+Don’t wait until your roof deterioration becomes obvious and you see water damage inside the home to get a roof replacement.
 It’s important to keep your roof in the best condition to avoid structural decay.

 Identifying three major signs of hail damage: